 As renowned SEO expert Matt Diggity said recently:

 People of the future will look back and think of it as very clunky to input a word or phrase into a form, click a button, read through a list of links, click through to one or more of them, and then scan those subsequent pages again to finally find the answer or address the need that you have.
+Why not just get AI to instantly answer the question or take the action on your behalf?
+That’s the future.

 While that future vision may still be years away, it raises an existential question: in a world where AI can directly provide helpful answers and solutions, what’s the relevance of traditional websites?

 As AI capabilities rapidly evolve, the entire internet experience may shift from clicking through links to obtaining instantaneous, personalized results tailored to each specific need.
-That said, LLMs will still need data sources to stay updated and current.
+That said, LLMs will still need

 For businesses, this means the pressures of prioritizing audience-first, differentiated value over conventional checklist SEO will only intensify.